cloudbutton/cloudbutton/docs/backends/compute/gcp_functions.md

 # Cloudbutton on GCP Functions

+Cloudbutton toolkit with GCP Functions as storage backend.

 ### Installation

  1. [Login](https://console.cloud.google.com) to Google Cloud Console (or signup if you don't have an account).